Modern immigration to the United Kingdom: Restrictions on immigration from the Commonwealth

 The Act abolished the distinction between Commonwealth and non-Commonwealth entrants.
 The Conservative government nevertheless allowed, amid much controversy, the immigration of 27,000 individuals displaced from Uganda after the coup d'état led by Idi Amin in 1971.

-In the 1970s, an average of 72,000 immigrants were settling in the UK every year from the Commonwealth; this decreased in the 1980s and early-1990s to around 54,000 per year, only to rise again to around 97,000 by 1999.
-The total number of Commonwealth immigrants since 1962 is estimated at 2,500,000.
+Historians have argued that the majority of initial "New Commonwealth migrants" were British settlers and colonial officials and their descendants.
+Starting in 1962, immigration controls were made less lenient for immigration from the Commonwealth.
+In practice, these changes only resulted in a small reduction in Commonwealth immigration.
+In the 1960s, immigration from both the "New Commonwealth" and "Old Commonwealth" averaged at roughly 75,000 per year.
+The average number of settlements granted in the 1970s was 72,000 per year.
+This decreased to approximately 54,000 a year in the 1980s and early 1990s.
+The newly elected Labour government abolished the Primary Purpose Rule (PPR) in June 1997, which, along with other Labour policies, led to a surge in Commonwealth immigration.
+The Primary Purpose Rule required foreign nationals to prove their marriage to a British citizen or a foreign national with indefinite leave to remain in the UK was not for immigration purposes.
+In 1998, the Commonwealth immigration rate surged to 82,000 and peaked at 156,000 in 2004.

 The British Nationality Act 1981, which was enacted in 1983, distinguishes between British citizens and British Overseas Territories citizens.
-It also made a distinction between nationality by descent and nationality other than by descent.
+It also made a distinction between nationality 'by descent' and nationality 'other than by descent'.
 Citizens by descent cannot automatically pass on British nationality to a child born outside the United Kingdom or its Overseas Territories (though in some situations the child can be registered as a citizen).
-Immigration officers have to be satisfied with a person's nationality and identity and entry can be refused if they are not satisfied.
+Immigration officers have to be satisfied with a person's nationality and identity, and entry can be refused if they are not satisfied.

 During the 1980s and 1990s, the civil war in Somalia led to a large number of Somali immigrants, comprising the majority of the current Somali population in the UK.
-In the late-1980s, most of these early migrants were granted asylum, while those arriving later in the 1990s more often obtained temporary status.
+In the late 1980s, most of these early migrants were granted asylum, while those arriving later in the 1990s more often obtained temporary status.
 There has also been some secondary migration of Somalis to the UK from the Netherlands and Denmark.
 The main driving forces behind this secondary migration included a desire to reunite with family and friends and for better employment opportunities.
+Non-European immigration rose significantly during the period from 1997, not least because of the government's abolition of the primary purpose rule in June 1997.
+This change made it easier for UK residents to bring foreign spouses into the country.
+The former government adviser Andrew Neather in the 'Evening Standard' stated that the deliberate policy of ministers from late 2000 until early 2008 was to open up the UK to mass immigration.